t3-nramirez/AzureLabs/Lab1-MigrateYourData/README.md

    2. Select `Connection String` on the left-pane menu
    3. The username and password for you Cosmos DB instance can be copied from here
 3. Go back to the Azure shell
 4. Create the following environment variables in that shell.
-Recommend pasting these completed Bash commands into a Notepad file for later reference
+Recommend pasting these completed Bash commands into a Notepad file for later reference.

+It's important to name these variables in upper case letters as that's how they'll be referenced when we run the BASH commands.
+Replace what is between the leading and ending single quote with the named value.
+For example:

+COSMOS_DB_NAME='lab-1-123456' (again, this is just an example)

 ```language-bash
 COSMOS_DB_NAME='<Host name from connection string properties>'